 - Cystitis - inflammation of the lining of the bladder

 - CNS (central nervous system) problems - examples are multiple sclerosis, stroke, and Parkinson's disease

 - An enlarged prostate - the bladder may drop, and the urethra could become irritated

 Causes of overflow incontinence

 This happens when there is an obstruction or blockage to the bladder.
-The patient may not be able to empty the bladder completely after urination, pressure builds up behind the obstruction, causing leakages.
 The following may cause an obstruction:

 Causes of total incontinence